Revant-Annam/RISC-V_vsd_AR_week6/Labs.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/891d5514-b085-43d3-abe4-f150b31926a8" />

 From the spice netlist we can understand the connecting of the cells which results in a inverter.
-Here we need to change the scale to match it to out design.

-Current dimensions:
 We can enable the grid in the magic by pressing `g`.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/8bbda704-8f90-4d9b-a997-40e63bc44813" />